Update: This article was last updated on 22nd November 2024 to reflect the accuracy and up-to-date information on the page.

 3. Thermal Sensors

-Enjoying a comfortable temperature inside the room is possible because of thermal sensors.
-The air conditioner in your house that says “Weather control” leverages a thermal sensor to ensure that the internal temperature stays comfortable and constant, despite external temperature fluctuations.
+Enjoying a comfortable temperature inside the room is possible because of sensors, specifically thermal sensors.
+The air conditioner in your house that says “Weather control” leverages a thermal sensor to ensure that the internal temperature stays comfortable and constant despite external temperature fluctuations.
+This is just one of the many examples of sensors in everyday life that enhance convenience and efficiency.

 4. Light Sensors

 Children generally feel surprised to see a room automatically lit up as they step in.
 Do not feed their inquisitive mind with made-up magical stories.
-Rather, introduce them to light sensor technology.
+Instead, they should be introduced to sensors, specifically light sensor technology.

 Recommended Reading: 7 AMAZING ROBOTS FOR FUN AND LEARNING